yurasong/Pik3ca_MG_analysis/README.md

 Proceeded data (.rds) file which are used for publications are available upon request.

-Cédric Blanpain: Cedric.Blanpain@ulb.be
+ - Cédric Blanpain: Cedric.Blanpain@ulb.be
-Marco Fioramonti: ma.fioramonti@gmail.com
+ - Marco Fioramonti: ma.fioramonti@gmail.com
+ - Alexandra Van Keymeulen: alexandra.van.keymeulen@ulb.be
-Yura Song: yura.song@ulb.be
+ - Yura Song: yura.song@ulb.be